Attribution reports and conversion data

 - Reports based on different attribution models

 An attribution model is the rule, or set of rules, that determines how credit for conversions is assigned to steps on conversion paths.
-Click the link below to learn more about the Attribution Modeling Tool: Search Funnels Attribution Modelling Tool
+Click the link below to learn more about Attribution Modelling: Attribution Modelling

-The Search Funnels Attribution Modelling Tool offers five models for assigning value to the keywords, ad groups and campaigns that lead to conversions.
+Attribution Modelling offers five models for assigning value to the keywords, ad groups and campaigns that lead to conversions.

 Most advertisers measure the success of their online advertising on a "last click" basis.
-This means that they give all credit for a conversion to the last-clicked keyword, which is low in the funnel.
+This means that they give all credit for a conversion to the last-clicked keyword.
 But the path to a conversion is complex.
 On that path, customers can interact with many different AdWords ads.
-This gives the last click full credit for conversion results in missed opportunities to influence customers higher up in the funnel.
+Giving the last click full credit for a conversion results in missed opportunities to influence customers earlier on their path to conversion.

-By recognising the value of upper-funnel keywords, you can drive more customers through the funnel and generate more conversions as a result.
+By recognising the value of these earlier keywords, you can drive more customers toward conversions.

-The attribution models included in the Search Funnels Attribution Modelling Tool are:
+The attribution models included in Attribution Modelling are:

 Last click: Gives all credit for the conversion to the last-clicked keyword

 First click: Gives all credit for the conversion to the first-clicked keyword